guax/weasel/README.md

 Two things caught my attention on playing with this algorithm.
 The first one is the incredibly low number of generations necessary to get to the desired string.
-At first I forgot to breed the next generation with the fittest actually creating a very small chance of getting the right string.
-Those big numbers increased my surprise when I fixed the bug and a lot of times fewer then 50 generations became enough to get the desired result.
+At first I forgot to breed the next generation with the fittest creating a very small chance of getting the right string.
+Those big numbers increased my surprise when I fixed the bug and in a lot of times fewer then 50 generations where enough to get the desired result.

 The second thing that caught my attention was the fact that characters